anshikaahuja/Car-Brands-Consumer-Perception-Analysis-Edmunds/README.md

 # Car-Brands-Consumer-Perception-Analysis-Edmunds
  ![](https://manofmany.com/wp-content/uploads/2019/05/8-Top-Australian-Car-Brands-to-Rev-You-Up-feature.jpg)

 This project is a part of the coursework for Text Analytics at the University of Texas at Austin.
-Here we scrapped Edmunds.com and implemented various text mining concepts to understand the consumer opinion on car brands and derive insights.
+Scraped Edmunds.com and implemented various text mining concepts to understand the consumer opinion on car brands and derive insights.

 ## Table of contents
 - [Business Problem](https://github.com/anshikaahuja/Car-Brands-Consumer-Perception-Analysis-Edmunds/blob/master/README.md#business-problem)